 Why This Matters for Private Mortgage Lenders Specifically

-Private mortgage lenders operate in a $2 trillion AUM market that grew 25.3% in top-100 volume in 2024.
-That growth increases deal velocity — and it increases default exposure proportionally.
+Private mortgage lending has expanded materially in recent years, increasing both deal velocity and default exposure proportionally.
 The lenders who scale without building workout capacity are building a liability, not a portfolio.

 The J.D.
 Power 2025 servicer satisfaction score sits at 596 out of 1,000 — an all-time low.
 Much of that dissatisfaction traces to poor communication during distress.
 Borrowers who receive clear, documented communication when they miss payments are more likely to engage in workouts — and borrower engagement is the single biggest predictor of workout success.
-Strategic communication in private mortgage servicing is not a soft skill; it is a loss mitigation tool.
+Borrower communication standards in private mortgage servicing are not a soft skill; they are a loss mitigation tool.

 How We Evaluated the Workout vs. Foreclosure Case

 This analysis draws on publicly available industry data — ATTOM Q4 2024 foreclosure timelines, MBA 2024 SOSF cost benchmarks, and industry-standard foreclosure cost ranges for judicial and non-judicial states.
 No NSC proprietary outcome data is represented as industry-wide performance.
-All cost figures are ranges based on published industry sources, not guarantees of outcome.
-State-specific foreclosure timelines and costs vary materially — consult a qualified attorney for state-specific analysis before making default resolution decisions.
+State-specific foreclosure timelines and costs vary materially — consult a qualified attorney for state-specific analysis before making any default resolution decisions.

 Frequently Asked Questions